DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Experiments

 \paragraph{VQ-VAE Compression Results} After training VQ-VAE with different VQ training methods, the trained codebook is used to reconstruct the test set images. \cref{fig:vqvae_qualitative} shows ground truth images from different data sets and their corresponding reconstructions using learned codebooks from different VQ techniques.
-Apart from qualitative comparison, all test set images (from different data sets) are reconstructed, and then the SSIM, PSNR, and LPIPS metrics are computed for all of these reconstructions. \cref{fig:vqvae_afhq} shows the quantitative comparison of all VQ methods over different bitrates for the AFHQ data set.
+Apart from qualitative comparison, all test set images (from different data sets) are reconstructed, and then the SSIM, PSNR, and LPIPS metrics are computed for all of these reconstructions. \cref{fig:vqvae_afhq} shows the quantitative comparison of all VQ methods over different codebook sizes for the AFHQ data set.
 The reported value for each metric is the average of that metric over all test set reconstructions and over three different individual runs.
-In the figure, our DiVeQ and SF-DiVeQ outperform other VQ optimization methods for different bitrates and for all three metrics.
-Our proposed methods yield higher SSIM and PSNR values, and lower LPIPS with a big margin to RT and NSVQ approaches, and with a smaller margin to STE, EMA, and ST-GS.
-In addition, the performance gap of our methods to STE and ST-GS grows with the increase in VQ bitrate, while this gap decreases compared to the RT method.
-The last takeaway from the figure is that the RT performs poorly for low VQ bitrates (or small codebook sizes). \cref{app:vqvae_compression_results} provides similar quantitative comparisons for other data sets.
+In the figure, our DiVeQ and SF-DiVeQ outperform other VQ optimization methods for different codebook sizes and for all three metrics.
+Our proposed methods yield higher SSIM and PSNR values, and lower LPIPS with a big margin to RT and NSVQ, and with a smaller margin to STE, EMA, and ST-GS.
+In addition, the performance gap of our methods to STE and ST-GS grows with the increase in codebook size, while this gap decreases compared to the RT method.
+The last takeaway is that the RT performs poorly for small codebook sizes. \cref{app:vqvae_compression_results} provides similar quantitative comparisons for other data sets.